usnistgov/FIPS201/_Appendix/glossary.md

 recognizable.

 Identity Assurance Level (IAL)
-: A category that conveys the degree of confidence that a person’s claimed _identity_ is their real _identity_, as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:
+: A category that conveys the degree of confidence that a person's claimed _identity_ is their real _identity_, as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:

 	IAL1